SoftUni/Programming-Basics-Book-Python-EN/chapter-07-complex-loops.md

 The **`try-except`** construction is used for **catching and handling exceptions (errors)** during program execution.

 In programming, **exceptions** are notifications of an event that disrupts the normal operation of a program.
 Such events **interrupt the execution** of the program, which starts looking for someone to handle the situation.
 If it is not found, the exception is printed on the console (i.e. the program stops).
 If found, **the exception is processed** and the program continues normal execution.
-In a little we will see exactly how this happens.
+In a bit we will see exactly how this happens.

 ### try-except construction